redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 }
 ```

-Thanks to Prisma Client JS it takes very little code to actually save something to the database!
+Thanks to Prisma it takes very little code to actually save something to the database!
 This is an asynchronous call but we didn't have to worry about resolving Promises or dealing with `async/await`.
 Apollo will do that for us!

 Before we plug this into the UI, let's take a look at a nifty GUI you get just by running `yarn redwood dev`.